sumantha-NTS/Heart-Failure-Prediction/README.md

 People with cardiovascular disease or who are at high cardiovascular risk (due to the presence of one or more risk factors such as hypertension, diabetes, hyperlipidaemia or already established disease) need early detection and management wherein a machine learning model can be of great help.

 ## Feature Details :
-Age : Age of the Person
+Following are the feature used for predicting heart fail Age : Age of the Person
 Aneamia : Decrease of red blood cells or hemoglobin\
 Creatinine Phosphokinase : Level of the CPK enzyme in the blood (mcg/L) Normal Range : 10 to 120 micrograms per liter (mcg/L) \